Army ROTC cadets at the University

 Army ROTC also sponsors cadet visits to

 and practical leadership experience by

 organizing and executing these extracurricular

-participate in a Leadership Development
+participate in a Cadet Leadership Course (CLC) for 29 days the

 summer after their junior year.
 Many seek

 also be invited to get into top shape through